Batten: Batten doors

 In door construction battens may be used to strengthen panels made up of multiple boards, as in a batten door, or to cover joins.

 Wall insulation

 Battens are used for solid wall insulation.
 Regularly spaced battens are fitted to the wall, the spaces between them filled with insulation, and plasterboard or drywall screwed to the battens.
 This method is no longer the most popular, as rigid insulation sheets give better insulation (with battens bridging the insulation) and take less time to fit.

 Screed batten

 In concrete work a screed batten is fixed to the formwork to smoothly guide a screed smoothing tool.

 Lighting

-In the lighting industry, battens refer to linear fittings, commonly LED strips or using fluorescent tubes.
+In the lighting industry, battens refer to linear fittings, commonly LED strips or fluorescent tubes.
 Batten luminaires are typically cheap and meant to be fixed directly to structural battens in loft spaces or to ceilings and soffits in back-of-house areas where aesthetic value is not required.
 Fluorescent fittings may include a low-specification diffuser cover, or simply have the fluorescent tube exposed.